ItzSkyeYT/google-mymaps-kml-tools/README.md

 Follow the prompts to:
 1. Select input CSV/JSON file
 2. Choose output directory
-3. Set maximum placemarks per output file
+3. Set maximum placemarks per output file (defaults to max 2000 points per layer, compatible to upload as a layer on google maps my maps)

 ### Extract from Google My Maps